tpisfil/algos/README.md

-# algos
+# algos & data structures practice
-This is a personal repo where I want to keep track of my practice problems for algorithms and data structures.
+This is a personal repo for practice.
+If you are looking in here you will find a bunch of practice problems for algorithms and data structures.
+They should all be written in JavaScript and have comments.

+Thanks for checking it out :)